etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

 ##  The Result

-Using the *F &B International Group Admin* role, select the link to the new window from the menu.
+Using the *F&B International Group Admin* role, select the link to the new window from the menu.

 Notice the new window and the two tabs hierarchically positioned one above another (one Employe can have one or more salary records):